graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 sidebar_label: Standard Events
 ---

-GraphQL ASP.NET tracks 19 standard events.
+GraphQL ASP.NET tracks many standard events.
 Most of these are recorded during the execution of a query.
 Some, such as those around field resolution, can be recorded many times in the course of a single request.

 _**Common Event Properties**_